-Section 75 National Health Service Act 2006 enables establishment of joint working arrangements between NHS bodies and local authorities and the pooling of funds to deliver specific local health issues.
-The Council has a pooled budget arrangement with NHS Humber & North Yorkshire Integrated Care Board known as the Better Care Fund which is governed by a Section 75 Agreement and with the Humber Teaching NHS Foundation Trust for the delivery of the Yorkshire & Humber Integrated Care Record which is governed by a Section 75 Agreement.
+Section 75 National Health Service Act 2006 enables the establishment of joint working arrangements between NHS bodies and local authorities and the pooling of funds to deliver specific local health issues.
+The Council has a pooled budget arrangement with the Humber Teaching NHS Foundation Trust for the delivery of the Yorkshire & Humber Integrated Care Record which is governed by a Section 75 Agreement.